soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 ```
 >

 This code loads in a fresh copy of the *GameScene.sks*, ensures the correct *scaleMode* is applied and then replaces the current scene with this fresh *GameScene*.
-You can find this code in `GameViewController.swift` and how the *GameScene* is initially loaded when the game starts.
+This is how we restart the game.
+You can find similar code in `GameViewController.swift`, which is how the *GameScene* is initially loaded when the game starts.

 ##Hide the button

-Great you have a button, as it's bang in the middle of the screen it might be an idea to hide it once the game is in-play.
+Great!
+We have a button, but as it's bang in the middle of the screen it might be a good idea to hide it once the game is in play.

 > [action]
 > Add the following code after the selection handler setup.